axibase/atsd/api/meta/replacement-table/list.md

 ### Fields

-If `format` is `json`, a JSON array containing names of existing replacement tables is returned.
+If `format` is `json`, response includes a JSON array containing names of existing replacement tables.

-If `format` is `csv`, a list of names is returned as CSV file with header `Name`.
+If `format` is `csv`, response includes a list of names in CSV file with header `Name`.

 ## Example with JSON format